There are lots of good designers out there. But good isn’t good enough, is it? You need excellence. How can you tell the difference?

 - What do your competitors do well?
 What do they do poorly?

 Know your audience

-It’s almost too easy to jump straight into a design that’s on trend and up to date, but an excellent designer will put those trends and their personal aspiration to one side and ask themselves: “Is this the best approach or response for the people we’re talking to?”
+It’s almost too easy to jump straight into a design that’s on trend and up to date, but an excellent designer puts those trends and their personal aspiration to one side and asks themselves: “Is this the best approach or response for the people we’re talking to?”